daisy/ace/website/content/getting-started/ace-app.md

 The latest version of the Ace App is 1.1.1.
 The application installers are distributed via the GitHub development website.
 Here are convenient download links:

 * **MacOS**: download the [DMG file](https://github.com/daisy/ace-gui/releases/download/v1.1.1/Ace.by.DAISY-1.1.1.dmg), open it, and drag the `Ace by DAISY.app` file into your Applications folder.
 * **Windows**: download the [NSIS installer](https://github.com/daisy/ace-gui/releases/download/v1.1.1/Ace.by.DAISY.Setup.1.1.1.exe), and follow the step-by-step instructions.
-Please ignore the security warning messages, they are due to the application [not being signed yet](https://github.com/daisy/ace-gui/issues/15).
 * **Linux**: download the [AppImage file](https://github.com/daisy/ace-gui/releases/download/v1.1.1/Ace.by.DAISY-1.1.1.AppImage), and double-click the icon to immediately start using the application.
 Alternatively, you may download the [Debian package](https://github.com/daisy/ace-gui/releases/download/v1.1.1/ace-gui_1.1.1_amd64.deb) to install the app via your package manager (e.g. `sudo apt install ace-gui_1.1.1_amd64.deb`).

 ## How can I obtain further information?